martinamicaela/final_project_blog_1/README.md

 For Light house validation  https://developer.chrome.com/docs/lighthouse/overview/
 <img src="readmephotos/lighthousereport.png" alt="Image showing report">

-# Deployment
+# Project Deployment Guide

-## How to Deploy This Site
+## Deploying Your Site

-Here are the basic steps for deploying a project from Gitpod to Heroku and linking it to GitHub using manual deployment:
+These steps will guide you through deploying your project from Gitpod to Heroku and connecting it to GitHub manually:

 ### Prepare Your Project

-Ensure your project is ready for deployment and is working as expected locally.
-Make sure your project includes a `requirements.txt` file listing all the dependencies and a `Procfile` to specify the command to start the web server.
+Ensure your project is ready for deployment and functioning correctly locally.
+Make sure it includes a `requirements.txt` file listing all dependencies and a `Procfile` to specify the command to start the web server.

 ### Create a GitHub Repository

-If you haven't already, create a GitHub repository for your project.
-Push your project code to this GitHub repository.
+If you haven't already, create a GitHub repository for your project and push your code to it.

-### Set Up Heroku Account
+### Set Up Heroku

-Sign up for a Heroku account.
-Install the Heroku CLI (Command Line Interface) on your local machine.
+Sign up for a Heroku account and install the Heroku CLI on your local machine.

-### Create a New App on Heroku
+### Create a New Heroku App

-Log in to your Heroku account via the terminal using the Heroku CLI.
-Create a new app on Heroku using the `heroku create` command.
+Log in to Heroku via the terminal using the Heroku CLI.
+Create a new app with the `heroku create` command.

-### Link Heroku App to GitHub Repository
+### Link Heroku to GitHub

-Go to the "Deploy" tab of your Heroku app dashboard.
-Under "Deployment method," select GitHub as the deployment method.
+Navigate to the "Deploy" tab of your Heroku app dashboard.
+Select GitHub as the deployment method under "Deployment method."
 Search for your GitHub repository and connect it to your Heroku app.

 ### Enable Manual Deployment

-Disable automatic deploys to ensure that changes pushed to your GitHub repository do not trigger automatic deployments on Heroku.
-You can do this by clicking on the "Enable Automatic Deploys" button and then turning off the "Wait for CI to pass before deploy" option.
+Turn off automatic deploys to prevent changes pushed to your GitHub repository from triggering automatic deployments on Heroku.
+Click on "Enable Automatic Deploys" and disable the "Wait for CI to pass before deploy" option.

 ### Deploy Your App

-Manually deploy your app by clicking the "Deploy Branch" button in the "Manual deploy" section.
-Choose the branch you want to deploy from (e.g., `main` or `master`).
+Manually deploy your app by clicking "Deploy Branch" in the "Manual deploy" section.
+Choose the branch you want to deploy (e.g., `main` or `master`).

-### Wait for Deployment
+### Monitor Deployment

-Wait for the deployment to finish, and check the logs for any errors.
+Wait for the deployment to finish and check the logs for any errors.

 ### Test Your Deployed App

-Once the deployment is complete, open your app using the provided Heroku URL and test that it works as expected.
+Once deployment is complete, open your app using the provided Heroku URL and verify that it works as expected.
 By following these steps, you can manually deploy your project from Gitpod to Heroku and link it to GitHub for version control.

-After the master branch has been selected, the page will automatically refresh with a detailed ribbon display to indicate a successful deployment.
+After selecting the master branch, the page will automatically refresh to indicate successful deployment.

-Changes pushed to the master branch will take effect on the live project.
+Changes pushed to the master branch will be reflected in the live project.

-You can find the live link at [https://blogdecor1-242e1f9b3655.herokuapp.com/](https://blogdecor1-242e1f9b3655.herokuapp.com/).
+You can access the live link [here](https://blogdecor1-242e1f9b3655.herokuapp.com/).

+## Cloning the Repository

+### Clone the GitHub Repository

+1. Visit your GitHub repository.
+2. Click the "Code" button, select HTTPS, and copy the link.
+3. Open a terminal and navigate to the directory where you want to clone the repository.
+4. Type `git clone`, paste the copied URL, and press Enter.

+## Django and Heroku

+I followed the Code Institute's Coding Coach instructional video to install and set up the Django framework.

+I used the Code Institute's LMS blog and cheatsheet for additional guidance.

 ## How to Clone the Repository